alisomay/awakening/README.md

 # Awakening

-Immersive audio-visual experience based on work of Rox Yuen.
+Immersive audio-visual experience based on work of Roz Yuen.